OrdnanceSurvey/OS-Open-Roads-stylesheets/Geopackage stylesheets/QGIS stylesheets (QML)/README.md

 **1.**  Fork or [download](https://github.com/OrdnanceSurvey/OS-Open-Roads-stylesheets/archive/master.zip) the contents of this repository

-**2.**  Load your Open Roads GML data into QGIS
+**2.**  Load your Open Roads geopackage data into QGIS

 **3.**  Double click on a layer to access the 'Layer Properties' window > click on 'Load Style...' > navigate to the directory containing the QML files (those ending .qml) > select the relevantly named QML file > click 'Open' > click 'OK'

-Repeat step 3 for all layers.
+Repeat step 4 for all layers.

 We recommend the following layer order and visibility: